rrowniak/ecalc/README.md

 $ ecalc ohm 13.7V 2k2
 6.23 mA (0.006227 A), power 85.31 mW
 ```
-The above examples are self-explanatory.
 ###### Voltage divider
-Consider a simple voltage divider that consist of input voltage (vin), output voltage (vout)
-and two resistors (r1, r2).
-You can refferr to [Wiki](https://en.wikipedia.org/wiki/Voltage_divider).
-Having any of these three known quantities, the calculator will calculate remaining forth unknown quantity.
-Examles:
+Calculate the output voltage (vout), input voltage (vin), or resistor values (r1, r2) for a simple voltage divider circuit.
+You can refer to the [Wiki](https://en.wikipedia.org/wiki/Voltage_divider) for more information.
+Here are some examples:
 ```
 $ ecalc vdiv -vin=12V -r1=1k -r2=2k
 vout = 8.00 V (8.000000 V)